YukkuriC/HexParseMod/README.md

 The
 highlight [VSCode extension](https://github.com/YukkuriC/hexParse_scripts/tree/main/.vscode/extensions/hexParse_highlight)
-is in scratch, and needs to be put into `"%USERPROFILE%\.vscode\extensions\hexParse_highlight"` manually.
+has only basic functions, and needs to be put into `"%USERPROFILE%\.vscode\extensions\hexParse_highlight"` manually.

 ## Commands added